Community. Creation. Creator. Connect.

 Eid al-Fitr (عيد الفطر), “festival of breaking of the fast”, is a religious day celebrated by Muslims across the globe.
 It marks the end of Ramadan – the Islamic holy month of fasting.
 A special Salaat (Islamic prayer) is prayed in the morning, generally in an open field, or in a large hall, or in a masjid (mosque).
 Eid presents an important opportunity for us as Muslims to connect to our Creator, to our community and to other creations.
 By acting wiser and thinking deeper, Eid can be a day for us to be more environmentally spiritual and sustainable.

-Over the next few days leading up to Eid, Green Deen South Africa will be sharing with you various aspects for you to consider to ensure that your Eid prayers, feasting and festivities are more environmentally friendly and sustainable, especially in light of the Sunnah of our Prophet Muhammad (ﷺ).
+There are various aspects for you to consider to ensure that your Eid prayers, feasting and festivities are more environmentally friendly and sustainable, especially in light of the Sunnah of our Prophet Muhammad (ﷺ).
 From transport and clothing, to feasting and environmental cleanliness, take this Eid-ul-Fitr as an opportunity for you to do your bit for the environment with the intention of serving our Creator Allah (سبحانه و تعالى) .

 Don’t ever think that any action is too small.
 As Allah (سبحانه و تعالى) reminds us in the noble Quran: “No leaf ever falls but that He knows about it, and there is no grain in the dark layers of the earth, or anything fresh or dry that is not recorded in a manifest book.”
 (Quran, 6:59).